BlazingBora/BlazingBora/README.md

 - 👋 Hi, I’m @BlazingBora
 - 👀 I’m interested in creating software.
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning Python and Java
 - 📫 How to reach me:
      Discord: hydrxblaze